 Table of Contents

 The 2026 AI coding assistant market has a clear top three.
 GitHub Copilot controls enterprise deployment at 90% of Fortune 100 companies.
-Cursor just crossed $2 billion in annualized revenue and is reportedly seeking a $50 billion valuation.
+Cursor just crossed $2 billion in annualized revenue and is in talks to raise $2 billion more at a $50 billion valuation.
 Claude Code leads independent developer satisfaction surveys with a 46% “most loved” rating.
-Each tool wins in a different dimension—and experienced developers are increasingly using all three.
+Each tool wins in a different dimension, and experienced developers are increasingly using all three.

 The Contenders in 2026

 The market has consolidated faster than most analysts predicted.
 Two years ago, dozens of AI coding tools competed for attention.
-As of March 2026, three have pulled decisively ahead—each with distinct architecture, pricing, and use-case fit.
+As of May 2026, three have pulled decisively ahead, each with distinct architecture, pricing, and use-case fit.

 Claude Code launched in May 2025 and occupies a different category entirely: a terminal-based agentic coding tool that handles multi-step autonomous workflows rather than sitting inside an IDE.
-Built on Anthropic’s model family (Opus 4.6, Sonnet 4.6, Haiku 4.5), it approaches coding tasks more like a collaborative engineer than an autocomplete engine.
+Built on Anthropic’s model family, it now defaults to Opus 4.7, released April 16, 2026, with Sonnet 4.6 and Haiku 4.5 still available for cheaper inference.
+(Anthropic.
+“Introducing Claude Opus 4.7.”)
+The tool approaches coding tasks more like a collaborative engineer than an autocomplete engine.

 Feature and Positioning Comparison